-In an effort to keep our children safe, if a designated pick up person arrives at the Summer School-Age Program to pick up a child and appears to be under the influence of drugs or alcohol, the staff will confront the person and provide him/her with an opportunity to make immediate arrangements to have an unimpaired person come to pick up the child.
-Should the person decline this option, or should the behavior be repeated, SSAP staff will immediately contact Public Safety who will in turn contact the local police department.
+In an effort to keep our children safe, if a designated pick up person arrives at the Summer School-Age Program to pick up a child and appears to be under the influence of drugs or alcohol, that person will be provided with an opportunity to make immediate arrangements to have an unimpaired person come to pick up the child Should the person decline this option, or should the behavior be repeated, SSAP staff will immediately contact Public Safety who will in turn contact the local police department.
 Additionally, the SSAP staff reserves the right to contact the Carlisle Police Department, Child Protective Services and the other parent.
 Any other authorized person who attempts to pick up a child, and who appears to be under the influence of drugs or alcohol, will be denied access to the child.
 Under those circumstances, SSAP staff will notify the child's family or other authorized contact persons.